 Because a wide variety of factors impact global health, there are many different avenues for your involvement.

-The following Rutgers student organizations are engaged in global health issues, including environmental and social determinants of health.
-Each organization’s name is followed by the Rutgers location at which the organization (or its Rutgers chapter) is based.
+The following are Rutgers student organizations, Rutgers chapters of national and international organizations, and noncredit experiential learning opportunities that offer ways to engage in global health issues.
 For more information, or if you believe your organization should be included on this list, please contact Angela Senger-Mersich.

 BuildOn (New Brunswick) – Students raise money to help build schools in developing countries and do community service projects at schools within the New Brunswick community.

 Charity: Water Rutgers (New Brunswick) – Students raise funds to provide clean and safe drinking water in developing countries and build awareness of the importance of clean water.

 Children’s AIDS Network (New Brunswick) – This organization raises funds and hosts events to improve the quality of life for children with HIV/AIDS and to provide HIV/AIDS education to students and nearby communities.

 Douglass Friends of UNFPA (New Brunswick) – This organization helps educate students on sexual and reproductive rights, family planning, and women’s health, and advocates for the services of UNFPA (the United Nations Population Fund).

 Enactus (Newark and New Brunswick) – Students partner with business leaders and academics to use the power of entrepreneurial action to improve the quality of life and standard of living for people in need.

 Engineers Without Borders (New Brunswick) – Engineering students work with faculty and partner with developing communities to design and implement sustainable projects that improve quality of life, both locally and around the world.